queryluke/masseffect-5e/static/data/class_features/invention.md

 id: invention
 name: Invention
 ---

-At {{ level }} level, you create an invention.
-The invention should be condoned by the DM to not be overpowered.
-But should give you, your party, your drones, etc an advantage.
+At {{ level }}, you create an invention.
+Work with your GM to decide on what the invention should be.
+Some ideas include a drone upgrade (weapon, armor, shield, etc), a new spell, an improved omni-tool battery, etc.